katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 _The following tutorial is currently in progress.
 Come back soon to see the final result._

-# An introduction to graph problems with LeetCode 200 - Number of Islands
+# Solving a simple graph problem with LeetCode 200 - Number of Islands

+Welcome to LeetCode #200!
 This tutorial demonstrates a typical solution to LeetCode 200, _Number of Islands_, using JavaScript.
-This tutorial is aimed at developers who are familiar with the basics of JavaScript but less experienced with LeetCode style problems.
+This tutorial is aimed at developers who are familiar with the basics of JavaScript but less experienced with algorithm problems.

 In _Number of Islands_, the problem presents a graph in the form of a 2-dimensional array where `1`s represent land and `0`s represent water.
 When multiple land cells are directly adjacent to each other they are considered part of the same island.
 The problem asks us to count the number of islands in the graph.